Nannan-Liu/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese/README.md

 Installation: `pip install muldichinese`

 <h2 id="Functions">Functions</h2>
-Check the names of your input texts, pos tag the texts, and get the distribution of linguistic features and dimensions of register variation in them
+Check the names of your input texts, pos tag the texts, and get the distribution of linguistic features and dimensions of register variation

     from muldichinese import MulDiChinese
     mdc=MulDiChinese('/write/path/to/your/file(s)/')